-Chris Dewey, PhD, MAcOM, Dipl.OM, AOBTA-CP, CPC, is a graduate of Traditional Chinese Medicine from AOMA (the Academy of Oriental Medicine at Austin).
-Chris is a board-certified practitioner and holds Diplomate status in Oriental Medicine from NCCAOM (National Certification Commission for Acupuncture and Oriental Medicine).
+Chris Dewey, PhD, LAc, MAcOM, Dipl.OM, AOBTA-CP, CPC, is a graduate of Traditional Chinese Medicine from AOMA (the Academy of Oriental Medicine at Austin).
+Chris is a Licensed Acupuncturist (LAc #004) in the State of Wyoming, and a board-certified practitioner holding Diplomate status in Oriental Medicine from NCCAOM (National Certification Commission for Acupuncture and Oriental Medicine).
 The AOMA program included 2000 hours of didactic study and more than 1000 hours of clinical practice as an intern.
 By the time Chris graduated, he had acquired clinical skills in a variety of acupuncture modalities as well as skills in moxibustion, cupping, and herbal medicine.
 As an integral part of the program, Chris completed didactic and clinical work that allowed him to become a certified practitioner of Asian bodywork, in both Tuina (therapeutic, massage-based bodywork) and Medical Qigong (energetic bodywork) through AOBTA (American Organization for Bodywork Therapies of Asia).
 Chris is also a member of the Wyoming Acupuncture Society.

 To compliment his skills in Oriental Medicine, Chris is also a professional life coach certified by iPEC (Institutes of Professional Excellence in Coaching) and a member of the ICF (International Coach Federation) as well as a Reiki Master certified by the Independent Reiki Teachers Association and a member of IARP (International Association of Reiki Practitioners).